Ruptly

 Ruptly GmbH is a Russian state-owned video news agency specializing in video-on-demand, based in Berlin, Germany.
 It is a subsidiary of the Russian state-controlled television network RT.
 Ruptly owns the media channel Redfish and is the major shareholder of the digital content company Maffick.
 Its chief executive is Dinara Toktosunova.
 Upon Russia's invasion of Ukraine, the company faced a staff exodus.
+In January 2023, Toktosunova was sanctioned by Ukraine.

 History

 Ruptly joined the German Commercial Register as a Berlin-based GmbH in July 2012, before officially launching operations on 4 April 2013.
 It is a subsidiary of the Russian state-controlled TV network RT, and operates as a German commercial entity.
 ANO TV Novosti, an organization that is primarily funded by a Russian government grant, oversees the broadcasts of RT.

 In February 2021, it signed a deal with Chinese state-owned CCTV+ to open up access to China news coverage.
 In May 2021, it won a Shorty Award for Best Live Event Coverage, for its footage from the impact and aftermath of the 2020 Beirut port blast.

-Ruptly employees, including multiple staff members in senior positions, resigned in response to the 2022 Russian invasion of Ukraine, after the Russian government restricted news outlets from describing the military offensive as an invasion.
+Ruptly employees, including multiple staff members in senior positions, resigned in response to the Russian invasion of Ukraine, after the Russian government restricted news outlets from describing the military offensive as an invasion.